nerves-project/nerves_examples/blinky/README.md

 `:indicators` is used by Delux to group LEDs that are controlled together.
 The Normally this would be a red, green, and blue LED, but the Raspberry Pi just has a green LED.
 For convenience, we tell Delux that the `:default` indicator has a `:green` LED.
-It's known to Linux as `"led0"`.
+It's known to Linux as `"ACT"`.
 You can find the names by listing the `/sys/class/leds` directory.

 The second part of the demo is to add `Delux` to this project's supervision